© 2024

 “And when we talk about sweat equity of 35 hours during the summer, which is basically four months for the Kodiak proper, you’re talking about 16-hour work days.
 And so for four months out of that 12 to 14-month period, they would be working anywhere from 84 to 119 hours,” Turner calculated.

 But French said volunteers and friends, or even another family member designated as the head of household, could get involved to help meet that sweat equity requirement until the house is built, which takes roughly 12 to 14 months.
-Hegna added that Koniag has a number of volunteer organizations tapped to help with this specific community service project, if or when the self-help housing program breaks ground in Kodiak.
+Hegna added Koniag has committed to provide staff to help recruit qualified community members to apply for the program and to dedicate their annual community service project to the self-help housing program.
+There are other local organizations that have offered volunteers for the project if or when the self-help housing program breaks ground in Kodiak.

 Regardless, all interested families would have to qualify for a mortgage loan through the U.S. Department of Agriculture’s Rural Development program to participate.
 However, that comes with an income cap.
 Households of one to four can make up to $134,150 a year in gross income while a household with five to eight members can make up to $177,100 a year.